gravitational/teleport/README.md

 - Connect to clusters located behind firewalls without direct Internet access via SSH bastions.
 - Ability to integrate SSH credentials with your organization identities via OAuth (Google Apps, Github).

 Teleport is built on top of the high-quality [Golang SSH](https://godoc.org/golang.org/x/crypto/ssh) implementation and it is fully compatible with OpenSSH.

 ## Installing and Running

 Download the [latest binary release](https://github.com/gravitational/teleport/releases), unpack the .tar.gz and run `sudo make install`.
-This will copy Teleport binaries into `/usr/local/bin` and the web assets to `/usr/local/share/teleport`.
+This will copy Teleport binaries into `/usr/local/bin`.

 Then you can run Teleport as a single-node cluster: